-I teach young beginners from the age of 6 or 7.
+I teach young beginners from the age of 7.
 The emphasis is on having fun, but at the same time developing good hand positions and a balanced sitting posture.
 These will create firm foundation stones for the future.

 Young pupils learn many simple songs and rhymes, to sing as well as play on the guitar.
 At first they learn by imitation.
 Over time, what was learned by ear will be written down in musical notes, in large-sized print, with helpful coloured dots and illustrations.
 I prepare the sheets myself, often adding names of siblings or pets to make them more personal.